alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-12-livereload-in-browser.md

   css_dark:  "#dfcf96"
 ---
 {#
-  Sharing image from Pixabay: https://pixabay.com/illustrations/domino-game-set-plate-strategy-9602003/
+  Sharing image from Pexels: https://www.pexels.com/photo/colorful-threads-on-white-background-15415991/
 #}

-in previous post, explained how I use FSEvents API to detect file changes on macOS part of livereload mechanism for local dev on this blog I make a change to soruce fiels,detected by FSEvents, site rebuilt, and then trigger refrehs of all open browser windows i'm trying to build this all myself, with no third-party deps required

-suppose the site has been rebuilt in this post i'll explain how i run a small server that serves a long-running http connection, and how i detect in browser to trigger automatic reloads http long polling to trigger an automatic reload in my browser
+In my [previous post][me-fsevents], I explained how I use the FSEvents API to detect changed files on macOS.
+It's part of my livereload mechanism for working on this site.
+I make a change to a source file, it's detected by FSEvents, that triggers of rebuild the site, and then the development site automatically refreshes in my web browser.
+I'm trying to build this all myself, with no third-party dependencies.

+Once we've detected a changed file and rebuild the site, how do we automatically refresh my open browser windows?
+In this post, I'll explain how I use HTTP long polling to tell pages when it's time to reload.

+[me-fsevents]: /2026/watch-files-on-macos/

-## http long polling
+## HTTP long polling

-### what is http long polling?
+### What is long polling?

-on most http servers i've worked on, when the http server serves a response, i want it to return as quickly as possible when i'm writing http clients that fetch from servers, i expect the server to return in a timely fashion, or for the connection to time out
+In most HTTP servers I've built, when the server sends a response to a client, I want it to return as quickly as possible.
+When I'm writing HTTP clients that fetch data from servers, I expect the server to respond quickly.
-… but it doesn't have to be that way
+The entire interaction is handled in the initial response -- but it doesn't have to be that way.

-http long polling is a technique where a client makes an http request as noral, but the server doesn't have to respond immediately rather than closing or timing out the connection, both sides hold it open, until the server sends an http response with new data to the client we can use this to trigger a reload -- open a long-running http connection when the page loads, then the server doesn't send a response until it's time to reload the page
+HTTP long polling is a technique where a client makes a normal HTTP request, but the server doesn't respond immediately.
+Rather than closing or timing out the connection, both sides hold it open, and the server can send new data to the client over time.

+We can use this to trigger a reload -- open a long-lived HTTP connection from the browser when the page reloads, then the server doesn't send a response until something's changed.
+When the browser receives data, it knows it's time to reload the page.

-i thought of this idea because we use it very heavily at tailscale tailscale clients use http long polling to get netmap updates from the control plane specifically, the tailscaled daemon opens a long-running connection with the control plane servers, and when something changes in the network, the control plane sends the updated network information (or "netmap") through that connection
+I thought of this idea because HTTP polling is a core mechanic at Tailscale.
+Specifically, Tailscale clients use HTTP long polling to get network updates from the control plane.
+The `tailscaled` opens a long-running connection to the control plane servers, and when something changes in the network, the control plane sends the updated network information (or "netmap") down that connection.
+Clients can hold open the connection for a long time, and receive many updates on the same connection.

 ### making a long-polling server in python